 Did you know, in order to rent your DC property to tenants, it is required by DC law to acquire a Basic Business License?
 This information tends to come as a surprise to many homeowners, especially if this is your first rental experience.
-The process itself takes a bit of time, paperwork and coordination between 3 DC government agencies.
+The process itself takes a bit of time, paperwork and coordination between 3 different DC government agencies.
 If you are a client with Nomadic Real Estate, you are in luck!
-We take on the legwork of coordinating between our in house inspection team and 3 different DC governmental agencies for to get your Basic Business License.
+We take on the legwork of coordinating between our in house inspection team and each relevant governmental agency to get a Basic Business License for your DC rental property.

 How to Obtain a BBL in DC